pickup icon

 • Wildlife support: flowers provide nectar for adult butterflies, bees, syrphid flies, moths and other insect pollinators; leaves and branches offer limited cover for birds and small mammals, but fallen leaves will protect the soil for overwintering invertebrates, which provide food for countless species; overall plant attracts and supports beneficial and pest eating insects and is a caterpillar host plant and larval food source

-• Special features & uses: medicinally a tea can be made from its branches, leaves or roots to treat abdominal and menstrual pains; landscape uses include pollinator gardens, rock gardens and edges of woodland gardens, erosion control and hedgerows; deer resistant; drought resistant
+• Special features & uses: medicinally a tea can be made from its branches, leaves or roots to treat abdominal and menstrual pains; landscape uses include pollinator gardens, rock gardens and edges of woodland gardens, erosion control and hedgerows; deer resistant; drought-resistant

 Gardening with Birch-leaved Spiraea: Dense mounds of foliage stand less than 3ft, making this shrub one of the smallest in the native plant pallet and an excellent choice for borders and foundation plantings.
 Plus, it's highly versatile and drought-tolerant, capable of thriving in full sun to part shade and a wide range of soil types, but preferably well-drained.
 Removing faded flowers and providing infrequent/deep water during the summer drought will encourage additional blooms.
 It flowers on first year growth, so prune older stems in late winter or early spring if needed.
 Consider coupling it with other “pioneer” species like pearly everlasting and yarrow.